 In total 11 actual production retail 2019 Stella SW were checked, all except one displayed the issue.
 All the sizes released so far are affected.

-The curious thing is Shimano seems to struggle too much with these washers beneath both both ends of the bail.
-Here is a hilarious bit from the 2013 generation;
+The curious thing is Shimano seems to struggle too much with these washers beneath both ends of the bail.
+Check this out

 I saved this picture 6 years ago.
-This is a promotional picture from Shimano itself, one that has made its way to official advertising material for the 2013 Stella.
+This is a promotional picture from Shimano itself released with the previous 2013 Stella SW.
 Notice anything?
 Let's zoom in

 Yep.
 Shimano's own official advertising material featured a 30k reel whose washer had fallen out!!